Winux2k/FiniteDifferenceFormula.py/README.md

 in a special way.
 Similarly, the more points are used, the more precise a formula is mathematically.
 However, due to rounding errors, this may not be true numerically.

-To run the code, you need the Python programming language (https://python.org/), a wonderful and amazing computing platform.
+To run the code, you need the Python programming language (https://python.org/).

 ## How to install the package